2019–20 Flamengo Basketball season

-The 2019–20 season of Flamengo Basketball is the 100th season of the club, and the club's 12th in the Novo Basquete Brasil (NBB).
-This is the inaugural season of the Basketball Champions League Americas, FIBA Americas League successor.
+The 2019–20 season was the 100th season of Flamengo Basketball and the club's 12th in the Novo Basquete Brasil (NBB).
+This was the inaugural season of the Basketball Champions League Americas, FIBA Americas League successor.
 The NBB season was cut short due to the COVID-19 pandemic, ending shortly before the end of the regular season, with no playoffs and consequently, no champions declared.